Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 You are a DevOps like me that loves to control everything he builds ?

 Well, you are in the right place.
-And even if you are not a DevOps but a lazy person that wants to learn how to self host a modern website, you are are welcomed as well.

 Today, we will learn about Jekyll, Forestry, Docker and Datadog.